lofar-astron/DP3/docs/doxygen/bda.md

 ### DPStep structure

-DPSteps can support BDA data using a new process() function for BDA data.
+The DPStep interface can support BDA data using a new virtual process() function for BDA data.
 The default implementatation for this function will throw an exception.
-The existing process() function for regular data, which is now abstract, should also get a default implementation that throws an exception.
+The existing virtual abstract process() function for regular data, should also get a default implementation that throws an exception.
 In code:

     class DPStep {
     public:
-      virtual bool process(DPBuffer) { throw exception; } // Process regular data.
+      virtual bool process(RegularBuffer) { throw exception; } // Process regular data.
       virtual bool process(BDABuffer) { throw exception; } // Process BDA data.
     };

-With these two process functions, a DPStep can support regular and/or BDA data: Existing DPSteps, which only support regular data will remain working.
-Adding support for BDA data can be done incrementally, one DPStep at a time.
+With these two process functions, a step class, which implements the DPStep interface, can support regular and/or BDA data:
+Existing step classes, which only support regular data will remain working.
+Adding support for BDA data can be done incrementally, one step class at a time.

 A disadvantage of this approach is that DPSteps will become larger and more complex: They may get two modes of operation, which